 Texas has one of the strongest protections when it comes to schools.
 Schools are basically protected from any kind of lawsuit under the doctrine of sovereign immunity.
 In Texas, the only way you can sue a public school is if the injury took place in a vehicle.
 In other words, unless your child was involved in some kind of motor vehicle accident, there’s not much your Houston injury lawyer can do.

-The only other time you can sue a school is if the district waives immunity.
+The only other time you can sue a school is if the district waives immunity..
 And, as you can imagine, this doesn’t happen often.
-One reason a school may waive immunity is because they don’t believe there’s any real threat of litigation.
+One reason a school may waive immunity is that they don’t believe there’s any real threat of litigation.
 Or, they’re afraid that the press surrounding the case could be worse than the actual litigation.

 What Options Do You Have?